mrcrilly/tools-and-architectures/key_tools.md

 When defining Terraform state in the future, when I discuss architectures, I will provide two state files: one for development using VirtualBox and a second for AWS for use in production.

 If you use a different cloud provider, perhaps DigitalOcean, you'll find Terraform [supports a lot of providers.](https://www.terraform.io/docs/providers/index.html) You'll be expected to write the state files you'll need, but I'm more than hapy to help you out if you struggle.

-## Monitoring Driven Infrastructure (MDI)
-As I've previously stated, theory is a type of tool.
-I would like to present a theory here, briefly, regarding how I intend to develop infrastructure going forward.

-I like to call it Monitoring Driven Infrastructure, a phrase I've coined off of the back of [Test Driven Development](https://en.wikipedia.org/wiki/Test-driven_development) and one I like to use to describe how infrastructure should be developed.
-Simply put: I believe your monitoring solution should be developed and put in place first, with all checks and thresholds defined, followed by your actual infrastructure housing your application(s).
-Your application and all resources supporting it should be refined to turn your monitoring dashboard of choice from red to green.